 What About Jail Time?

 If you get convicted, probation is available for you.
 Probation is discussed more in depth below.
 If you were arrested, you have done either one or two days in jail.
-As is discussed above, the range of punishment on a Class B is up to 180 days in jail and on a Class A is up to one year in jail.
+As is discussed above, the range of punishment on a Class B has a maximum penalty of 180 days in jail and on a Class A is up to one year in jail.
 On a first time DWI, I feel confident that I can keep you from doing any more jail time than you already have.

 What Will Happen to Your Driver's License?